jkorb/logicalmethods.ai/content/exercises/logic-and-ai/index.md

 ## Solution {#indicatorsSolution .solution}

-a.) since, because, since, for, whereas, as
+a.)
+Since, because, since, for, whereas, as.

-b.) it follows that, thus, hence, consequently, we know that
+b.)
+It follows that, thus, hence, consequently, we know that.

 # Validity { .solved }

 Which of the following inferences is valid?
+Specify whether the inference is deductively or inductively valid.

 ## a.)

-Every AI is logic-based.
-This an AI.
-So, this is a logic-based system.
+Every attempt so far has failed.
+So the next attempt will also fail.

 ## b.)